jwintersinger/projectppm-problem/README.md

 Example 1
 ---------
-The NaN bug can be reproduced by running `python3 problem.py`.
-This loads the `adj`, `phi_hat`, and `var_phi_hat` arrays from the `example1.npz` file and calls your projection code using CTypes.
+The NaN bug can be reproduced by running `python3 example1.py`.
+This loads the `adj`, `phi_hat`, and `var_phi_hat` arrays from the `example1.npz` file and calls your projection code using `ctypes`.
 All 31 values in the returned `M` array are NaN, despite none of the inputs passed to `tree_cost_projection()` being NaN.